dartmouth-cs98/hack-a-thing-21f-2-quinnspraut/README.md

 ## What you built?

 I used an open-source JavaScript library called OpenCV to get a better understanding of computer vision.
-Simultaneously, I also integrated image uploading and downloading.
+Simultaneously, I also learned about image uploading and downloading.

 I built a basic circle detector.
 A user uploads an image from their computer.
 The site then detects any circles in the uploaded picture, outlines them, then places a drawn-on image next to the original.
 The user then has the option to download the new image.